JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Github Secrets
-- Add the environmental variables as github secrets so that I can run the tests with github actions
+- Add the environmental variables as github secrets so that I can run the tests with github actions #DONE
+- Add tests to the CI #DONE
 ## Messaging
-- Let's use git to create a separate version to work on
+- Let's use git to create a separate version to work on #DONE
+- Let's create a new branch separate from the main branch where I will work on Messaging then then merge them #DONE
 - Separate page where users can message each other
-- Let's create a new branch separate from the main branch where I will work on Messaging then then merge them
 - Merge the Messages branch with the main branch

 ## Recommended Users to follow